-Your packaged Tube-Ice® machine is equipped with a compressor motor starter contact (3CR) and a transformer (if required) for the control circuit power.
+Your low side Tube-Ice[®] machine is equipped with a dry contact (3CR) for a compressor motor starter and a transformer (if required) for the control circuit power.
 The control panel and transformer are mounted on the machine front side (see Figures 1-1 or 1-8).

-The control panel wiring schematic, FIGURE 6-3, illustrates these components as well as provisions for auxiliary equipment which may be incorporated by the customer such as:
+The control panel wiring schematic, Figure 6-3, illustrates these components as well as provisions for auxiliary equipment that may be incorporated by the customer such as:

-(FU1) Main power disconnect

-(5M) Conveyor motor starter and overload (5MOL)

-(C-SOL) Suction regulating valve
+(FU1) Main power disconnect(5M) Conveyor motor starter and overload (5MOL)(C-SOL) Suction regulating valve

-When adding motor starters for auxiliary equipment, be sure to incorporate the overload protection as indicated between terminals #12-#13 and remove the jumper wire.
+When adding motor starters for auxiliary equipment, be sure to incorporate the overload protection as indicated between terminals #12 - #13 and remove the jumper wire.
 This will assure that the machine will shutdown when any auxiliary equipment fails.